Waiver Process Overview For Registrars

 Interleague player transfers onto MTOC-eligible rosters are not permitted (are “frozen”) after April 30 of the seasonal soccer year.

-Interleague Waivers (non-Massachusetts Residents)
+Interleague Waivers (Non-Massachusetts Residents)